melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/users.md

 This role is for nursing staff who work in primary, secondary care, community care and mental health.

 Users with this role can perform nearly all actions in Mavis.
-To carry out superuser actions, like viewing important notices or deleting vaccination records, they also need to be assigned additional activities (B0062 and B1611) and the superuser workgroup (see below).
+To carry out superuser actions, like viewing important notices or deleting vaccination records, they also need to be assigned additional activities (B0062 and B1611) (see below).

 ### Medical secretary access role (R8006)